 Protect subscriber information and respect opt-out rights

-What must the Privacy Policy explain?
+What Must the Privacy Policy Include?

-Your Privacy Policy should clearly tell visitors:
+Your Privacy Policy should clearly explain:

 How personal data is collected, used, stored, and protected